ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 is equivalent to `WithIPAddress` with an unscoped address and `WithInterface ` together.

 The design of the API MUST NOT permit an Endpoint to be configured with multiple identifiers of the same type.
-For example, an endpoint cannot have two IP addresses specified.
+For example, an endpoint cannot specify two IP addresses.
 Two separate IP addresses are represented as two Endpoint objects.
 If a Preconnection specifies a Remote Endpoint with a specific IP address set, it will only establish Connections to that IP address.
-If, on the other hand, the Remote Endpoint specifies a hostname but no addresses, the Connection can perform name resolution and attempt using any address derived from the original hostname of the Remote Endpoint.
+If, on the other hand, a Remote Endpoint identifier specifies a hostname but no addresses, the Connection can perform name resolution and attempt using any address derived from the original hostname of the Remote Endpoint.
 Note that multiple Remote Endpoints can be added to a Preconnection, as discussed